PhilippeBekaert/snd-hdspe/README.md

 # hdspe
-New linux driver and tools for RME HDSPe sound cards and extension modules
+New linux kernel driver for RME HDSPe sound cards and extension modules.